Data Release Production

 Note

 The current default shared stack, described above, is a symbolic link to the latest build using the post-RFC-584 Conda environment.
-Older builds, if any, are available in /scratch/gpfs/HSC/LSST/ with the syntax stack_YYYYMMDD.
+Older builds, if any, are available in /scratch/gpfs/LSST/stacks with the syntax stack_YYYYMMDD.

 Repositories